 POINT #5: Freedom without the freedom to move is not freedom.
 Back in the chauffeur’s room, I noticed for the first time that bed tucked behind the double bed.
 [Who’s it for?
 A sixth staff member?
 A child?
 An elderly parent?]
 Rene Burri‘s 1959 photo shows the chauffeur’s room partitioned.

+This next photo showing the same windows has some boxing/partition not apparent from the outside.
 Also, there now seems to be a door connecting the chauffeur’s room and laundry room.
 This door isn’t original but nobody cares because it helps shift tourists through the place faster and so keep the Corbusier industry alive.

 POINT #6: The plan is never that free.
 Moving away and on from VS, this next plan is derived from the structural, constructional and social dictates of its time.

 And so is this next plan , but in a different time.